cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 That said, since 1945 no (US?) agents have been uncovered because of tradecraft errors.
 "The Moscow Rules" work.

 Counterintelligence is a long game.
-You're waiting for a mistake...
-And once a mistake is made, it's often possible to unravel the entire thing.
+You're waiting for a mistake… And once a mistake is made, it's often possible to unravel the entire thing.